 One wouldn’t be at fault for thinking that deer are nothing more than voiceless little creatures skulking silently through the woods.
 I mean, we barely ever hear the things.
 But the truth is, deer are some of the more vocal animals there are.
 It’s a by-product of them being herd animals.

-Knowing how they communicate, when they communicate and why they are communicating can be the difference between getting your kill shot; or the chance never presenting itself.
+Knowing how they communicate, when they communicate, and why they are communicating can be the difference between getting your kill shot; or the chance never presented itself.